tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing Errors blade.
 The error message states the template deployment failed due to a policy violation.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image97.png "Policy Violation error message")

-    >[!NOTE]
-    >If you created a new resource group in the previous step, you will see that the resource group has been created even though the deployment of the resource failed.
+    >**Note**: If you created a new resource group in the previous step, you will see that the resource group has been created even though the deployment of the resource failed.
 This is because the policy that was created to restrict the creation of ExpressRoute circuits specifically targets that Azure resource type and a resource group is another distinct resource type.

 #### Subtask 3: Test the resource location policy <!-- omit in toc -->